kbeecher/flakybasic/README.md

 ### v0.1.0

 A basic working version.
-Supports only the fundamental keywords:
+Supported only the fundamental keywords:

 * `rem`
 * `print`